How to Hide Likes on Instagram: Step-by-Step

 • Make reference content (templates, checklists, resource lists)

-3. Watch Time and Completion Rate (35% Algorithm Weight)
+3. Watch Time and Completion Rate (Top Ranking Factor)

 Why it matters: For Reels specifically, completion rate predicts algorithmic reach more than any other metric.
 If people watch your entire Reel, Instagram shows it to thousands more.